nordic-institute/X-Road-REST-UI/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

 **Main Success Scenario**:

 1. SS administrator selects to log in to the GUI.
-As the user lands onto the page, the Log-in button is inactive.

 2. SS administrator inserts the user name and password.
-At this point, the Log-in button becomes active and available.

 3. System verifies that the system is not currently undergoing the system restore process.